Skip to Content

 Tristan Schneider

-Tristan Schneider is a sophomore and second-year staffer.
+Tristan Schneider is a junior and third-year staffer.
 A stop motion animator with hopes to study film in college, Tristan hopes to contribute opinion and satire stories to Bugle.
 On a day off, Tristan enjoys visiting Colorado to go skiing and his favorite color is purple.